VETERAN-OWNED BUSINESS

 Table of Contents

-Some misconceptions about Polycarbonate on greenhouses
+Some misconceptions about polycarbonate for greenhouses

-Polycarbonate is transparent like glass
+Polycarbonate is just as transparent as glass

 Polycarbonate greenhouse and panels with the text: Polycarbonate - How Thick does it need to be for greenhouses?